How To Make Water Kefir (Tibicos)

 • 1-2 TB fresh grapefruit juice

-• 1-2 slices ginger root
+• 1-2 slices fresh ginger (or dried ginger root equivalent)

 • Rootbeer – check out the Root Beer Flavoring Pack here!